Ten Responses to Pro-Abortion Politicians

 National Director, Priests for Life

-you've probably received a form letter that utilizes one of several
+you've probably received a form letter that utilizes one of several worn-out

-Wade excludes them from protection; we demand that they be included.
+excludes them from protection; we demand that they be included.
 A public

-servant cannot legitimately ignore an entire segment of the public that
+servant cannot legitimately ignore an entire segment of the public that is

 The law is supposed to protect human life despite the views of those who